Last Updated on May 30, 2023 by Caitlin

 125 miles / 2 hrs.
 20 min.

-After escaping the traffic of the city, wind your way north on the Taconic State Parkway, taking in the rolling hills of the Hudson Valley as you go.
+Escape the city traffic, then head north on the Taconic State Parkway and the rolling hills of the Hudson Valley.
 Follow New York 82 just a bit further north until you hit Warren Street, a Norman Rockwell-like Main Street, USA as you’ll ever find.
-Stroll past antique shops, quaint cafes, offbeat record stores and boutiques, then enjoy an unforgettable burger at Grazin’ or a beer at The Spotty Dog, a local beloved bar-cum-bookstore.
+Stroll past antique shops, quaint cafes, offbeat record stores and boutiques.
+Then enjoy an unforgettable burger at Grazin’ or a beer at The Spotty Dog, a local beloved bar-cum-bookstore.

 Cape May, New Jersey